sourman/loobbe/README.md

 ## About

-loobbe was inspired by my teacher [Dr. Hubert deBruin][1].
-Dr. H. deBruin explained that the label "neural network" is applied liberally in Software.
+loobbe was inspired by [Dr. Hubert deBruin][1].
+The label "neural network" is applied liberally in Software.
 In reality neurons do not poses complex inputs and outputs.
 Neurons function mainly as integrators of the stimulus received at dendrites.
 Each neuron can be connected up to 100,000 other neurons.
 The intelligence does not live in the neurons but in the communication between the neurons.
 Somehow out of the disorder of a billion neurons firing we have coherent thoughts.
-I set out to create a software network that recreates this "order out of disorder" phenomenon in software.
+The raison de etre of this project is to create a software network that recreates this "order out of disorder" phenomenon.

 MIT License.
 Copyright (c) 2014-2015 Ahmed Mansour.